Serena Williams’ Husband Alexis Ohanian Buffs Up For Baby Daughter On Instagram After Easter

 Serena chimed in on her Instagram account to show just how much she is in support of Alexis.

 Having such fit parents also means that Alexis Jr. also gets to take part in all sorts of activities.
-While she is just seven months old, she has shown that she likes to accompany her father to the gym, watch tennis and swim in the pool.
+While she is just 7 months old, she has shown that she likes to accompany her father to the gym, watch tennis, and swim in the pool.

 Serena Williams has not yet announced her next appearance on the court.